 - Invokana (canagliflozin) - made by Janssen Pharmaceuticals, a division of Johnson & Johnson

 - Jardiance (empagliflozin) - made by Boehringer Ingelheim

 Together, these three drugs (and combination drugs like Invokamet) accounted for more than $3.4 billion in sales in 2017.
 According to the pharmaceutical companies' most recent annual reports, sales of both Farxiga and Jardiance increased significantly over the previous year, while Invokana's sales decreased somewhat.

-Given the growth in use of all three SGLT2 inhibitors over the last five years, we’ve put together a comparison between the most popular SGLT2 inhibitors to help you understand the relative risks of each.
-While the action of mechanism is the same – they all block the sodium-glucose co-transporter 2 (SGLT2) protein – there are some differences between each of these diabetes medicines.
+Given the growth in the use of all three SGLT2 inhibitors over the last five years, we've put together a comparison between the most popular SGLT2 inhibitors to help you understand the relative risks of each.
+While the action of the mechanism is the same - they all block the sodium-glucose co-transporter 2 (SGLT2) protein - there are some differences between each of these diabetes medicines.
 In particular, they differ to some degree in terms of side effects, drug interactions, and contraindications (i.e., who should avoid taking the drug).

 Important: This comparison should not be considered as medical advice.
 Talk to your doctor or pharmacist if you have any questions about how these diabetes drugs could affect you.

 All three SGLT2 inhibitors are similar in that they block the SGLT2 protein in the kidneys.
 Doing so prevents blood glucose from being reabsorbed by the kidneys, reducing the overall amount of sugar in the bloodstream.
 Instead, sugar is expelled from the body in urine through a process called osmotic diuresis.
 Unfortunately, the diuretic effects of Invokana, Farxiga and Jardiance can lead to problems associated with dehydration, including thirst, low blood pressure, lightheadedness, dizziness, and fainting.